hannahscovill/study-guide-ppl/docs/groundSchoolPPL/1_principles_of_flight.md

 ## Forces in Flight

+There are four main forces in flight.
+Lift opposes weight and thrust opposes drag.

 <img width='250px' alt='thrust is forward, drag is backward, lift is upward, weight is downward' src='https://howthingsfly.si.edu/themes/howthingsfly/images/dltw.png'/>

-thrust is only greater than drag when accelerating.
+In steady flight, when summed, each opposing force equals zero.
+This includes steady climbs.
+It's when there's a change in velocity like a deceleration, increase in climb, decrease in climb, acceleration, etc that the forces will be unequal.

 ### Thrust
-- Powered aircraft creates thrust from the propellers
+- Powered aircraft creates thrust from engines turning the propellers
 - Gliders generate thrust by pointing the nose down

 ### Drag